processfeedback/docs.processfeedback.org/option-type-in-google-docs-or-pf.md

 ---

-Note that when students type in Google Docs, they don't have to install the Process Feedback extension.
-Google Docs automatically records all the edit history.
-Alternatively, if students want to use the Process Feedback online editor, they do not need to create an account.
+When students type in Google Docs, they don't have to install the Process Feedback extension because Google Docs automatically records the full edit history.
+If students prefer to use the Process Feedback online editor, they do not need to create an account.